 - The commitment of corporates to more stringent net-zero targets will raise the requirements for well-located, high-quality, ESG-compliant buildings from occupiers, leading to the emergence of a two-tier office market.

-- European demographics favour investing at either end of the age spectrum.
-The residential and multi-family sectors should offer stable income and positive income growth where demographics are compelling; Europe’s ageing population will continue to support occupier demand in the senior living sector.
-While the low supply of high-quality, convenient and well-connected urban accommodation for the young across Europe’s major cities should support the performance of PBSA.
+- The residential and multifamily sectors should offer stable income and positive income growth where demographics are compelling; Europe’s ageing population will continue to support occupier demand in the senior living sector.
+The shortage of high-quality, convenient and well-connected urban accommodation for the young across Europe’s major cities should support the performance of PBSA.

 Strategic corporate development